brunogsa/ice-survival-war/README.md

 Each Team spawns on a Ice Island and must cooperate to Survive. <br>
 The game ends when an entire team dies, so the challenge is to see which team will last longer.

-- They must eat, drink, keep warm
-- Survive the Environment and Creatures of the Island
+- Eat, keep warm, threat diseases, survive the environment and creatures of the island
-- It's impossible to directly reach the Enemy Island
+- It's impossible to directly reach the enemy island, but curses and monsters can be summoned there
-- However, It's possible to Summon Epic Monsters on the Enemy Land
-- Each player can craft items, build bases and fight the monster while helping each other
+- Players can craft items, build bases and share resources
+- The combat has a random factor, but is mostly defined by the players skill and strategy